henry2016/Get-Clean-Data/README.md

 This repo contains:
 * _run_analysis.R_ -- an R Scipt that cleans and tidies data from a specific experiment's data set.
 * _output.txt_ -- a text table corresponding to dataframe obtained from running _run_analysis.R_.
-* _CodeBook.md_ -- describing the variables, the data, and what was done to clean and tidy the data.
+* _CodeBook.md_ -- a codebook describing the resulting variables and data, and what was done to clean and tidy the data.

 #### Data Source Files
 To run the _run_analysis.R_ script, first the experimental data must be downloaded and unzipped into the working directory.
 When properly extracted, several datasets will be in a subfolder named "UCI HAR Dataset".